 Introduction

-The tectonic shifts in the media environment and the rise of social media platforms over the past two decades significantly changed the ways in which people are exposed to news and political information worldwide (Fletcher and Nielsen, 2018).
-This trend has been particularly swift in the United States, as Americans are now exposed to news more often on social media than in print, and for younger generations social media has become the dominant channel for news (Shearer, 2018).
+The tectonic shifts in the media environment and the rise of social media platforms over the past two decades have significantly changed the ways in which people are exposed to news and political information worldwide (Fletcher and Nielsen, 2018).
+This trend has been particularly rapid in the United States, as Americans are now exposed to news more often through social media than through print; indeed, for younger generations social media has become the dominant channel for news (Shearer, 2018).

-In this increasingly networked media environment, the information that populates one's feed is an amalgamation of curation decisions taken by others, including social peers, journalists, politicians, advertisers, and proprietary ranking algorithms (Thorson and Wells, 2016).
-For example, Bakshy et al. (2015) showed how selective exposure on Facebook is partially determined by Facebook's Newsfeed ranking algorithm and determined more dominantly by the individual's choice of whom to follow.
+In this increasingly networked media environment, the information populating one’s feeds is an amalgamation of curation decisions taken by others, including social peers, journalists, politicians, advertisers, and proprietary ranking algorithms (Thorson and Wells, 2016).
+For example, Bakshy et al. (2015) showed how selective exposure on Facebook is partially determined by Facebook’s News Feed ranking algorithm, and determined more dominantly by the individual’s choice of whom to follow.
 Of course, the effects of social media and digital media use writ large extend beyond the online world, and a growing body of research shows mobilization effects, where digital media use is associated with more traditional forms of political participation offline (Oser and Boulianne, 2020; Vaccari et al., 2015; Vaccari and Valeriani, 2021).
-Therefore, it is no surprise that issues of power and control (Barzilai-Nahon, 2008), limits of free speech (Morrow et al., 2021), and individual choice (Bakshy et al., 2015) in political exposure on social media are some of the most contested topics of our time.
+Therefore, it is no surprise that issues of power and control (Barzilai-Nahon, 2008), limitations of free speech (Morrow et al., 2021), and individual choice (Bakshy et al., 2015) in political exposure on social media are among the most contested topics of our time.

-Despite the clear importance of advancing scholarly and real-world knowledge about political exposure on social media, we know relatively little about two key parameters of political exposure, namely: the prevalence of different types of actors in people’s social feeds, and how political exposure varies across socio-demographic groups.
-Currently, no social media platform provides precise individual-level or comprehensive aggregate-level information about exposure, which poses a key obstacle to the field for advancing research on these crucial topics.
-The 'Social Science One' initiative (King and Persily, 2020) does provide aggregate information about viewership, but this information is limited in several important ways, namely: it is currently limited to Facebook data, includes only URLs and not all political content, does not distinguish eligible from non-eligible voters, and does not provide information about the person who posted the content.
-In lieu of more precise measurement, researchers have made recent contributions on these topics by relying on self-reported measures of political consumption and general-purpose web tracking data, while acknowledging the serious selection bias challenges that are inherent to this approach (Guess, 2021; Wojcieszak et al., 2022b).
+Despite the clear importance of advancing scholarly and real-world knowledge about political exposure on social media, we know relatively little about two key parameters of political exposure, namely the prevalence of different types of actors in people’s social feeds, and how political exposure varies across socio-demographic groups.
+Currently, no social media platform provides precise individual-level or comprehensive aggregate-level information about exposure, which poses a key obstacle to advancing research on these crucial topics.
+The Social Science One initiative (King and Persily, 2020) does provide aggregate information about viewership, but this information is limited in several important respects: it is currently limited to Facebook data; it includes only URLs and not all political content; it does not distinguish eligible from non-eligible voters; and it does not provide information about the user that posted the content.
+In lieu of more precise measurements, researchers have made recent contributions on the abovementioned topics by relying on self-reported measures of political consumption and general-purpose web tracking data, while acknowledging the serious selection bias challenges inherent in this approach (Guess, 2021; Wojcieszak et al., 2022b).